 14. Compliance with DOJ regulations pertaining to civil rights and nondiscrimination - 28 C.F.R.
 Part 54

-The recipient, and any subrecipient ("subgrantee") at any tier, must comply with all applicable requirements of 28 C.F.R.
+The subgrantee at any tier, must comply with all applicable requirements of 28 C.F.R.
 Part 54, which relates to nondiscrimination on the basis of sex in certain "education programs."

 15. Restrictions on "lobbying" and policy development